svtk/AtomicKotlinCourse/Programming Basics/Summary 1/Exercise 2/task.md

 ## Summary 1 (#2)

 Reverse a decimal number using a while loop.
-The auxiliary `worker` variable can help you find the `result` iteratively:
+An auxiliary `worker` variable will help you iteratively produce the `result`:

 | Worker     | Result |
 |------------|--------|